Jubilorote/auto_bot/README.md

 ## Trading bot for Bybit
-Bot take long and short with API ccxt.bybit().
+Bot take long and short with ccxt.bybit() API.
 Use bollinger and MA

 leverage: set wallet's quantity